Financial-Times/origami/README.md

 In order to make the copyright text wrap nicely at all screen sizes, the copyright year has a word break element after it, and the `copyrightText` is set to not wrap.
 This means that if you replace the content of `copyrightText` for something much longer, it is advisable to put further `<wbr/>` elements inline.
 For example:

     copyrightText: "This is a really really long piece of copyright related text, that may wrap at small screen sizes, so if it does wrap, I want the line break to be here <wbr /> to make things nice and predictable.

+The Pearson logo and 'always learning' text is rendered as an SVG, with a GIF fallback for older browsers.